Chicken Mushroom Soup

 Serving Suggestions

-This wholesome soup is wonderful on its own, but you can also serve it with some lovely side dishes to create a more hearty meal!
+This wholesome one-pot meal is wonderful on its own, but sometimes I also serve it with a few lovely side dishes to create a heartier meal!
 Keep in mind, some of these options are not low carb, but some of them are!
 Here are some of my favorites:

 Frequently Asked Questions